hbr/Lambda-Calculus/computability/computability.md

 Encoding of Lambda Terms
 ========================

-It is not possible to write a lambda term which can inspect its arguments i.e. find something about the structure of its arguments.
+It is not possible to write a lambda term which can inspect its own arguments i.e. find something about the structure of its arguments.
 E.g. a lambda term `isVariable` where `isVariable a` returns `true`, if `a` is a variable and otherwise `false`, is not possible.